zoeskan/MCB185/unit0-setup.md

 	+ Editors - nano
 6. Choose "Next" and ultimately "Finish"

-Launching the "Cygwin64 Terminal" brings up a typical CLI interface.
+Launching the "Cygwin64 Terminal" brings up a typical CLI.

 + Your Windows C drive is mounted in Cygwin at `/cygdrive/c`
 + Your Cygwin root is mounted in Windows at `C:\cygdrive64` (by default)